dguest/atlas-dl/_episodes/05-merge-request.md

 objectives:
 - "Add some code to your local repository"
 - "Make a request for someone else to merge it"
-- "Accept and merge a merge request"
+- "Accept and merge request"
 questions:
 - "How do I fix someone else's code?"
 keypoints: